[updated July 2019]

 I also had to pop into Sprüngli, a Zurich institution that offers a variety decadent chocolates, from hand-made truffles to special chocolate bars.
 It’s the same company that owns Lindt and now Ghiradelli.
 Some specialities include the Luxemburgerli, a sort of soft macaroon.
 Most items are rather pricey, but the splurge is worth it.

-Just last month, more than 50 of Zurich’s restaurants received a rating in the eminent French Gault Millau restaurant guide (one of the most influential French restaurant guides, similar to Michelin).
+Recently, more than 50 of Zurich’s restaurants received a rating in the eminent French Gault Millau restaurant guide (one of the most influential French restaurant guides, similar to Michelin).
 Among them: Sein, Pavillion, and Mesa.
 None of which I ate at…this time.

 Today, there are quite a few newer, more diverse offerings in the city center and especially in Zurich West.
 But if you’re looking for a real authentic spot with old world charm, step inside and back in time at Zunfthaus zur Haue.
 Here you can try the quintessential Zürich dish — Zürigeschnätzlets, chopped veal in a cream and wine sauce, normally served with Rösti — sort of like hash browns (boiled potatoes then grated, then pan fried in butter until crisp).
 Not exactly what to eat if you are looking for something light!
-Also, older, but very trendy, is the all vegetarian buffet juggernaut, Hiltl.
-I had a fun and tasty experience there which you can read about in my post on eating at Hiltl.

 Want to get out of the city and explore the gorgeous Swiss countryside?
 Head to Flims for a via Ferrata course and hike.